Zeugma440/atldotnet/README.md

 ## What is the roadmap of ATL.NET ?

 * Support for gzipped GYM files
-* Support for other audio file formats : Speex, Theora, Audible, Broadcast wave (bwav)
+* Support for other audio file formats : Speex, Theora, Audible, Broadcast wave (bwav/bwf)
 * Connectors to __other library file formats__ (e.g. iTunes)